Site-Specific Customized Process to Commissioning

 PlanNet develops a high-level commissioning plan to review with stakeholders.
 The plan summarizes, in as plain English as possible what will be tested, how it will be tested, when it will be tested, schedule dependencies and participant responsibilities.

 Once the plan is approved PlanNet develops site-specific, step-by step test procedures with a timeline.
 PlanNet schedules participants, including test technicians, trades and vendors.
 Then we manage the onsite testing, beginning each day with a safety meeting.
 Daily activities, progress and issues are documented and transmitted.
 PlanNet develops a commissioning punch list and drives towards resolution of all issues.
-Then we issue a final commissioning report including an executive summary, as-tested procedures with results, recorded test data, issues, resolutions and recommendations.
-Although this is a proven, repeatable process we sometimes customize it per client requirements or in collaboration with other service providers.
+Then we issue a final commissioning report including documentation such as an executive summary, as-tested procedures with results, recorded test data, issues, resolutions and recommendations.
+Although this is a proven, repeatable process we customize it per client requirements or in collaboration with other service providers.

 Many commissioning efforts are not thorough, or emphasis is misplaced.
 Testing critical cooling, power and life-safety support systems should include normal operation as well as every alternate automatic and maintenance bypass mechanism.
 Failover systems need to be understood and validated at load levels ranging from very light load to full nameplate and/or design load.
 Equipment does not need to be destructively tested up to its breaking point.
 But it does need to be operated under test loads before it is supporting live equipment such that it is proven to operate correctly in all its intended modes.
 PlanNet maintains a roster of partners for areas where we don’t have the required expertise in-house, such as for control systems, circuit breaker injection or central plant testing.